redis/redis-doc/topics/replication.md

 Configuring replication in Docker and NAT
 ---

-When Docker, or other types of containers using port forwarding, or Network Address Translation is used, Redis replication needs some extra care, especially when using Redis Sentinel or other systems where the master `INFO` or `ROLE` commands output are scanned in order to discover replicas' addresses.
+When Docker, or other types of containers using port forwarding, or Network Address Translation is used, Redis replication needs some extra care, especially when using Redis Sentinel or other systems where the master `INFO` or `ROLE` commands output is scanned in order to discover replicas' addresses.

 The problem is that the `ROLE` command, and the replication section of the `INFO` output, when issued into a master instance, will show replicas